Naval Submarine Base Kings Bay: Marine Corps Security Force Battalion

 Marine Corps Security Force Battalion, Kings Bay conducts security operations in Direct Support (DS) of SWFLANT.
 The battalion is commanded by a senior Marine Corps officer and provides security operations as approved by the Chief of Naval Operations, in coordination with the Commandant of the Marine Corps, As of June 27, 2008, MCSFCO was restructured from a company to a battalion.
-A similar sister battalion is stationed with the West Coast submarine base in Bangor, Washington.
+A similar sister battalion is stationed with the west coast submarine base in Bangor, Washington.
 In addition to Marine Corps security forces, they are joined by Navy Master-at-Arms and Navy Law Enforcement/Security Officers with the 6490 designator.
 Both Masters-at-Arms and Navy Law Enforcement/Security Officers are part of the larger U.S. Navy Security Forces.

 United States Coast Guard (USCG) Maritime Force Protection Unit

 One of the first Maritime Force Protection Units was established by the United States Coast Guard (USCG) at Kings Bay.
 The Maritime Force Protection Unit provides escort protection for the submarines as they transit on the surface, to and from their homeports.
 The unit includes some smaller vessels, and two Marine Protector class cutters, the USCGC Sea Dragon and the USCGC Sea Dog.
-The Sea Dragon and Sea Dog, and two other cutters, the USCGC Sea Devil and USCGC Sea Fox, although crewed by sailors from the Coast Guard, they were ordered, and paid for, by the Navy.
+The Sea Dragon and Sea Dog, and two other cutters, the USCGC Sea Devil and USCGC Sea Fox, although crewed by sailors from the Coast Guard, were ordered (and paid for) by the Navy.
 For protecting submarines the Navy requested a slightly modified design, which added gyrostabilized machine gun, with advanced optics, which was fired under remote control from the ship's bridge.
-The gyrostabilized gun's greater long range accuracy made it more appropriate for intercepting speedboats laden with a suicide bomb.
+The gyrostabilized gun's greater long-range accuracy made it more appropriate for intercepting speedboats laden with a suicide bomb.